Sunbird RC (Registry & Credential)

 Configuring A Schema

-We can create a schema in the registry using the Schema API Endpoint and using JSON schema files as well
+We can create a schema in the registry using the and using JSON schema files as well

 Here we are creating a Student schema, we would configure as following